stevenjohnstone/stevenjohnstone.github.io/content/posts/go-fuzz-without-the-hyphen.md

 }
 ```

+In theory, this allows us to fuzz functions which take objects
+other than byte slices (or objects like strings which are
+trivially derived from byte slices) as arguments.

-The claim is that you can do "easier go-fuzzing" in this way.
+The claim by the gofuzz project is that you can do "easier go-fuzzing" in this way.
 I don't dispute the easy part but is it effective?
 That's what this post and some follow ups will test.

 ## Why Though?